Avoid this Claim Catastrophe

 The co-insurance clause

-The co-insurance clause requires you to insure the structure of your home for at least 80% of the cost it would take to rebuild it.
+The co-insurance clause requires the structure of your home to be insured for the amount it would take to rebuild it at the time you purchase your policy, and for at least 80% of the cost at the time of the claim.
 If you don’t, and then make a claim, your claim payment will be reduced based on the percentage that your house is underinsured.

 - Example: House with a replacement cost value of $350,000